ahilbers/renewable_test_PSMs/README.md

 conda install -c conda-forge jupyterlab
 ```

 and, from here, call `jupyter notebook`.
-This opens a browser, and you should see `tutoria.ipynb`.
+This opens a browser, and you should see `tutorial.ipynb`.
 You're all set!